 Before you decide that since you are looking for similar jobs, one resume is enough, here’s why you need to adjust each application:

 Once again, structure plays a role.
 Your goal is not to reinvent the wheel, but to allow the HR department to quickly scan your business resume for relevant information.
-To achieve that, your best bet is a reverse-chronological order format.
+To achieve that, your best bet is a reverse-chronological format.

 It is likely that the most important initial information for HR is your most recent title and position, your contact information, and your skills, so make sure that when you compile your resume, those pieces stand out.
 If they like what they see at that point, they will either read on or put you in the “to interview” pile.